 In the create.html view, the ng-model attribute in the input tag associates "topicName" with a property in $scope.
 The controller can then access "$scope.topicName."

 In the create.html view, the photo are uploaded in the input tag with attribute type="file".
-The ng-model attribute associates "myFile" with a property of $scope.
-The controller will be able to access the file through $scope.myFile.
+The ng-model attribute associates "uploadPhotos" with a property of $scope.
+The controller will be able to access the file through $scope.uploadPhotos.
 The file upload uses the 'base-sixty-four-input" directive of the angular-base64-upload module.
 The directives will make a JS object with properties filetype and base64.
 The base64 is the string encoded content of the file.

 In the create.html view, the ng-click attribute in the button tag associates the button with a function in the controller.
 In this case the createController should have a function name create.